What is the FHIR service?

 Control Data Access at Scale

 With the FHIR service, you control your data – at scale.
-The FHIR service's Role-Based Access Control (RBAC) is rooted in Azure AD identities management, which means you can grant or deny access to health data based on the roles given to individuals in your organization.
+The FHIR service's Role-Based Access Control (RBAC) is rooted in Microsoft Entra identities management, which means you can grant or deny access to health data based on the roles given to individuals in your organization.
 These RBAC settings for the FHIR service are configurable in Azure Health Data Services at the workspace level.
 This simplifies system management and guarantees your organization's PHI is safe within a HIPAA and HITRUST-compliant environment.

 Secure your data